Ku Klux Klan (honor society): Membership

 Members of the honor society were nominated by its partner fraternities on campus, with each group nominating one member each year.
 These were chapters of all national fraternities on campus.
 In 1925, there were 21 participating fraternities at the University of Illinois were Alpha Delta Phi, Alpha Sigma Phi, Alpha Tau Omega, Beta Theta Pi, Chi Phi, Chi Psi, Delta Kappa Epsilon, Delta Tau Delta, Delta Upsilon, Kappa Sigma, Phi Delta Kappa, Phi Gamma Delta, Phi Kappa Psi, Phi Kappa Sigma, Phi Sigma Kappa, Psi Upsilon, Sigma Alpha Epsilon, Sigma Chi, Sigma Nu, Theta Delta Chi, and Zeta Psi.
 Phi Gamma Delta withdrew its members in March 1935 because "the fraternity gain[ed] no material benefit from membership."
 This was the only known instance of one of Illinois' fraternities withdrawing from the honor society.

 In addition to membership in a Greek letter organization, the honor society's members appear to have been active on campus, serving on the athletic board, the homecoming committee, the prom committee, the student court, the student senate, the student union board, the yearbook, and the YMCA cabinet.

 Governance

 The society was overseen by a national board which was elected at an annual meeting.
 Officers included the president, vice president, secretary, treasurer, and sergeant of arms.

 Chapters

 The society had thirteen chapters.
 However, only two remained active by 1933.
 Following is a list of known chapters.
-Note that a group at Alfred University known as the Ku Klux Klan from 1901 to 1920 appears to have been unrelated.
+A group at Alfred University known as the Ku Klux Klan from 1901 to 1920 appears to have been unrelated.